HD Wallets

 Leaking a parent extended public key and any child private key allows someone to calculate the parent extended private key.

-And if they can calculate the extended private key, they can generate all the private keys at that level of the wallet (and below), and steal your bitcoins:
+And if they can calculate the extended private key, they can generate all the private keys at that level of the wallet (and below) and steal your bitcoins:

 Diagram showing how someone can derive all the child private keys from an extended public key and a single private key.